The Magisterial Mission: When Does Urantia's Next Bestowal Son Arrive?

 4. Where Urantia Stands in the Sequence

-Paper 52 lays out the standard sequence of Paradise Son visitations on a normal evolutionary world.
-The sequence is: Planetary Prince, Material Sons (Adam and Eve), Magisterial Son, bestowal Son (almost always an Avonal), and Trinity Teacher Sons.
-Each visitation inaugurates a new planetary epoch.
-Urantia has had the first two and the bestowal Son.
-It has not yet had a Magisterial Son in the flesh.
-Paper 52 describes the magisterial age on a normal world:
+Paper 52 lays out the standard sequence of Paradise Son visitations on a normal evolutionary world, and the value of the schema is that it lets a reader locate Urantia precisely within a known order.
+The sequence is Planetary Prince, Material Sons (Adam and Eve), Magisterial Son, bestowal Son (almost always an Avonal), and finally Trinity Teacher Sons, each visitation opening a new planetary epoch.
+Urantia has had the Planetary Prince and the Material Sons, both of which ended in catastrophe rather than completion, and it has had the bestowal Son.
+What it has not had is the visible Magisterial Son who, in the normal order, falls between the Adamic age and the bestowal.
+The schema therefore exposes a gap, and the rest of this section is an account of what fills, and fails to fill, that gap.

 "When a certain standard of intellectual and spiritual development is attained on an inhabited world, a Paradise bestowal Son always arrives.
 On normal worlds he does not appear in the flesh until the races have ascended to the highest levels of intellectual development and ethical attainment.
 But on Urantia the bestowal Son, even your own Creator Son, appeared at the close of the Adamic dispensation, but that is not the usual order of events on the worlds of space."
 (52:5.1)